uhlmanngroup/opt2mesh/README.md

 ### Installation step

  - Clone the repository.
- - Put the models in the `models` folder.
+ - Put the models in the `models` folder
+    - Some models which have been pretrained (from OPT scans of embryos for the `UNetPipeline` and the `UNet3DPipeline` are available here: https://oc.ebi.ac.uk/s/mVuDrBtROqTadhc)
  - Create a conda virtual environment and install the package:
 ```bash
 $ conda env create -f environment.yml